How to budget for beginners

 When I was about to go on maternity leave and my income was changing dramatically, I needed to know if we could cover our basic expenses so I just did it.

-And I have to say, the hardest part was JUST GETTING STARTED.
+And I have to say, the hardest part as a budget beginner was JUST GETTING STARTED.